cloudsigma/cloudsigma-docs/accounts.rst

 .. http:post:: /accounts/action/?do=login

-   Login to the system using cookie auth
+   Log in to the system using cookie auth

    :statuscode 200: no error
    :statuscode 401: unauthorized